voxel51/fiftyone/TEAMS.md

 Then follow the normal steps to make a pull request in the public [FiftyOne](https://github.com/voxel51/fiftyone) project.

-As these workflows solidify, syncing between the projects can be automated to whatever extend possible.
+As these workflows solidify, syncing between the projects should be automated to whatever extent possible.